Gulf Coast Limited

 The Gulf Coast Limited was a passenger train service operated by Amtrak along the Gulf Coast of the United States.
 It ran daily between New Orleans, Louisiana, and Mobile, Alabama, with stops in Bay St. Louis, Gulfport, Biloxi, and Pascagoula, Mississippi.
 The route first operated in 1984–1985, and again in 1996–1997.

-Amtrak resumed service over the former route of the Gulf Coast Limited on August 18, 2025, with two daily round trips.
-The restored route is referred to as the Mardi Gras Service.
+Amtrak's Mardi Gras Service, introduced on August 18, 2025, serves the former route of the Gulf Coast Limited, with two daily round trips.

 Route

 The Gulf Coast Limited operated over a 145 mi route from New Orleans to Mobile, hugging the coast of the Gulf of Mexico.
 The majority of this route is now owned by CSX Transportation (NO&M Subdivision), save a few miles around the New Orleans Union Passenger Terminal and East City Junction, which are owned by Amtrak and the Norfolk Southern Railway, respectively.

 History

 Up to the latter 1960s, the New Orleans–Mobile route was served by several passenger trains a day.
 The Louisville & Nashville operated the daily trains, Gulf Wind (New Orleans–Jacksonville), Pan-American (New Orleans–Cincinnati) and Humming Bird (New Orleans–Cincinnati), as well as another unnamed day train (New Orleans–Jacksonville).
-Additionally, the L&N operated the Crescent and the Piedmont Limited (both New Orleans–New York trains) on the route.
+In conjucntion with the Southern Railway, the L&N also operated the Crescent and the Piedmont Limited (both New Orleans–New York trains) on the route.

-The Gulf Coast Limited was also the name of a train operated by the Atlantic Coast Line Railroad between New York and the west coast of Florida.
+The Gulf Coast Limited was also the name of a train operated in the 1920s by the Atlantic Coast Line Railroad between New York and the west coast of Florida.